 The motivation for federated credit risk models Federated learning is a machine learning technique that is receiving increased attention in diverse data driven application domains that have data privacy concerns.
 The essence of the concept is to train algorithms across decentralized servers, each holding their own local data samples, hence without the need to exchange potentially sensitive information.
 The construction of a common model is achieved through the exchange of derived data (gradients, parameters, weights etc).

-Are you getting a bit tired with all the machine learning ballyhoo?
-You can blame it all on a German mathematician(*), Carl Friedrich Gauss, who started the futuristic “mega-trend” back in 1809: He showed us how to “train” a straight line to pass nicely through a cloud of unruly, scattered data points.
+Machine Learning Ballyhoo Are you getting a bit tired with all the machine learning ballyhoo?
+You can blame it all on a German mathematician(*), Carl Friedrich Gauss, who started the futuristic mega-trend back in 1809: He showed us how to train a straight line to pass nicely through a cloud of unruly, scattered data points.
 To find, in effect, a path of least embarrassment.
-Two+ centuries later it is still a profitable enterprise to invent elaborate variations of that theme, now going under the more exalted name of “supervised learning“, which may or may not include “deep learning”.
+Two+ centuries later it is still a profitable enterprise to invent elaborate variations of that theme, now going under the more exalted name of supervised learning, which may or may not include deep learning.

+If programming languages were human languages which one would be which?
 Most developers know (or get to know quickly once they join a team) that programming languages are as much about communicating with other developers as they are about instructing the computer.
 Which raises the interesting question: If programming languages were human languages which one would be which?
 Here is a (tonque-in-cheek mind you!) compilation of a mapping between programming languages and human languages.
-Suggestions / corrections are welcome via the feedback button

 Job Specification for an Artificially Intelligent Banker The Artificially Intelligent Banker is responsible for the overall management of the AI2H (AI to Human) lending department.
 The following requirements (job specifications) were determined by extensive data mining analysis and derived from the job description as crucial for success in the Artificially Intelligent Banker role.
 The successful candidate for the Artificially Intelligent Banker position will possess the following qualifications: Experience Evidence of 8-12 months of continuous uptime without rebooting Progressively more responsible positions in human interface roles, preferably in a similar industry in two different decentralized autonomous firms Indicatively human sales interaction experience with least 10 mln Human subjects is required.